FeatureBaseDB/python-pilosa/README.md

 # make sure the index and field exists on the server
 client.sync_schema(schema)

-# Send a Setquery.
+# Send a Set query.
 PilosaError is thrown if execution of the query fails.
 client.query(myfield.set(5, 42))

 # Send a Row query.
 PilosaError is thrown if execution of the query fails.